oslokommune/okr-tracker/README.md

 ## Supported providers

-OKR-tracker supports for the time being only three login providers: Google, email/pass and Keycloak.
+OKR-tracker supports for the time being only four login providers: Microsoft, Google, email/pass and Keycloak.
 If you are looking for other providers that firebase support, we would love for you to open up a PR with the needed changes.

+### Microsoft integration
+For the Microsoft-integration a TENANT must be specified as the environment-variable VUE_APP_MICROSOFT_TENANT.

+### Google integration
+Anyone with a google-account can login.
+To limit domain you have to implement this somehwhere, e.g. in `set_user.js` - e.g. `if (!user.email.lowerCase().endsWith('knowit.no')) rejectAccess();`

 ### Keycloak integration